backpackcloud/trugger/README.md

   .in(MyClass.class);
 ~~~

-Note that in multiple selection you cannot specify the parameter types directly
-in the fluent interface (for obvious reasons).
+Note that in multiple selection you cannot specify the parameter types directly in the fluent interface (for obvious reasons).

 ### Predicates

-A few useful predicates are included in the class
+A few useful predicates are included in the class `ConstructorPredicates`.
-`org.atatec.trugger.reflection.ConstructorPredicates`

 ~~~java
 List<Constructor> constructors = reflect().constructors()